 Taking the plunge and buying your dream home shouldn’t turn into an unmitigated nightmare.
-Particularly if buying a new-build property, which you’d expect to be in mint condition inside and out.
+Particularly if you’re buying a new-build property, which you’d expect to be in mint condition inside and out.
 Nevertheless, new-build complaints are stacking up from disgruntled buyers across the UK.
 In fact, new-build home complaints recently hit an all-time high.

 Disappointment with a new home isn’t a case of simple inconvenience and frustration.
-For those affected, it can be a distressing and costly situation to face – often with very little help available.
+For those affected, it can be a distressing and costly situation to face, often with very little help available.

-In any case, the average homeowner simply doesn’t have the time, the expertise or the energy to chase and challenge builders when things go wrong.
+In any case, the average homeowner simply doesn’t have the time, the expertise, or the energy to chase and challenge builders when things go wrong.
 Complaints about new builds are flooding local and national government offices like never before, but is there really anything that can be done about it?

-Or more importantly, why is it happening in the first place?
+Or, more importantly, why is it happening in the first place?

-No Isolated Incident…
+No Isolated Incident

 Even more alarmingly, the number of new homebuyers reporting defects of any kind after moving into a new property stood at 93% in 2015.
-As of 2018, the number of buyers filing complaints about new build homes had hit an astonishing 99%.
+As of 2018, the number of buyers filing complaints about new-build homes had hit an astonishing 99%.

-What’s more, evidence also suggests that buyers aren’t simply filing new build property complaints about basic snags and minor shortcomings.
+What’s more, evidence also suggests that buyers aren’t simply filing new-build property complaints about basic snags and minor shortcomings.
 Instead, they’re talking about the kinds of major structural issues that pose a direct threat to their health and safety.
 The problem is that even when such issues are reported, they’re often addressed with little sense of urgency or priority.

-Experience and Expertise
+Experience and expertise

 As far as some industry experts are concerned, the issue may be the result (at least in part) of a widespread lack of experience and expertise among builders.
 Generally speaking, the UK has a global reputation for the quality of its construction workers.
-However, some argue that as it takes less than two years of training to become a qualified bricklayer, plasterer or tradesperson in the UK, there are far too many builders in business with very little experience behind them.
+However, some argue that, as it takes less than two years of training to become a qualified bricklayer, plasterer, or tradesperson in the UK, there are far too many builders in business with very little experience behind them.

 In addition, there’s absolutely no legal requirement for builders in the United Kingdom to obtain a licence to offer their services.
-They’re able to sign up on a voluntary basis to registered bodies like the NHBC or the Federation of Master Builders, but there is no requirement for them to do so.
-It’s a legal requirement for all properties constructed to meet certain health, safety and practicality requirements, but carrying out such checks isn’t always easy for potential buyers inspecting the properties.
+They’re able to sign up on a voluntary basis with registered bodies like the NHBC or the Federation of Master Builders, but there is no requirement for them to do so.
+It’s a legal requirement for all properties constructed to meet certain health, safety, and practicality requirements, but carrying out such checks isn’t always easy for potential buyers inspecting the properties.